3AM Finds

 Was it an earthquake?
 A giant sea creature?
 Had someone released the Kraken?

-In fact, as Brian Dunning of Skeptoid pointed out way back in 2009, the Bloop is only one of many peculiar sounds NOAA has recorded within the ocean’s depths.
-Julia, recorded in 1999 by the same hydrophone array that captured the Bloop, sounds particularly strange.
+In fact, as Brian Dunning of Skeptoid pointed out way back in 2009, The Bloop is only one of many peculiar sounds NOAA has recorded within the ocean’s depths.
+Julia, recorded in 1999 by the same hydrophone array that captured The Bloop, sounds particularly strange.
 It too was determined to be ice-related.

 Another, called Upsweep, sounded even weirder, like an emergency alarm going off on a space station.
 Recorded in 1991, Upsweep has many possible origins, but to this day remains unresolved.